awesomephant/blog/posts/maplibre-arrows.md

 I wanted to replicate the arrow graphics from this [NYT story](https://www.nytimes.com/interactive/2025/10/09/world/americas/drug-trafficking-venezuela.html) as an exercise, but maplibre-gl-js has no built-in way of doing that.
 The solution I eventually arrived at was to construct a [`GeoJSONSource`](https://maplibre.org/maplibre-gl-js/docs/API/classes/GeoJSONSource/) representing the arrow heads and tails as vector features, projecting them to map space and rendering them using two or more (depending on the number of unique arrow colours) `fill` and `line` [layers](https://maplibre.org/maplibre-style-spec/layers).

-It also seemed like a good (ie. small enough) project to wrap my head around the process of building, testing and publishing a piece of open-source software.
+This also also seemed like a good (ie. small enough) project to wrap my head around the process of building, testing and publishing a piece of open-source software, which I hadn't done outside of work.
+My strategy was to use as little tooling as possible, so I used `esbuild` for bundling, `tsc` for type declarations and Node's [built-in test runner](https://nodejs.org/api/test.html) for unit tests, and I cut releases manually using the `npm` CLI.

 There is [a proposal](https://github.com/maplibre/maplibre-style-spec/issues/789) to add `symbol-line-anchor` property to maplibre's symbol layer which would make this easier and more performant, but it hasn't seen much activity yet.